Why Does Computer Keep Shutting Down Itself?

 Solution 4 – Launch Game as an Administrator

-One way to deal with system crashes when gaming is to run the game as an administrator.
-Right-click on the game icon, and simply select “Run as administrator”, then click “Yes” on the confirmatory prompt that pops up.
+If your PC reboots while gaming, you can also try running the game as an administrator.
+To do this, right-click on the game icon, and simply select “Run as administrator”, then click “Yes” on the confirmatory prompt that pops up.

-If this prevents the game from crashing the computer, enable it permanently by right-clicking the game icon, selecting “Properties” and go to the Compatibility tab > mark the box for “Run this program as an administrator”, and apply the settings.
+If this prevents the game from crashing the computer, enable it permanently by right-clicking the game icon, selecting “Properties > Compatibility tab > mark the box for “Run this program as an administrator”, and apply the settings.

 Solution 5 – Compatibility Issues

 In case you are trying to play an older game, check its compatibility with your system.
-Plenty of games, especially those from the 90s and early 2000s are incompatible with recent builds of Windows.
+Plenty of games, especially those from the early 2000s are incompatible with recent builds of Windows.
 DOS games require an emulator like DOSbox, while others may need patches to run smoothly.